 binding code).

-If you're not familiar with matrix multiplication,
+If you're not familiar with matrix multiplication, the operation is defined as

-where $k$ is the reduction axis.
+where k is the reduction axis.

 Before writing the kernel, we should implement a CPU version for correctness checks.